awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-before-you-begin.md

 For information about using IAM with S3 Glacier, see [Identity and Access Management in Amazon S3 Glacier](auth-and-access-control.md)\.

-## Download the Appropriate Amazon SDK<a name="getting-started-download-sdk"></a>
+## Download the Appropriate AWS SDK<a name="getting-started-download-sdk"></a>

-To try the getting started exercise, you must decide which programming language you want to use and download the appropriate Amazon SDK for your development platform\.
+To try the getting started exercise, you must decide which programming language you want to use, and then download the appropriate AWS SDK for your development platform\.

 The getting started exercise provides examples in Java and C\#\.

 ### Downloading the AWS SDK for Java<a name="getting-started-download-sdk-java"></a>

 To test the Java examples in this developer guide, you need the AWS SDK for Java\.
 You have the following download options:
-+ If you are using Eclipse, you can download and install the AWS Toolkit for Eclipse using the update site [http://aws\.amazon\.com/eclipse/](http://aws.amazon.com/eclipse/)\.
-For more information, go to [AWS Toolkit for Eclipse](http://aws.amazon.com/eclipse/)\.
++ If you are using Eclipse, you can download and install the AWS Toolkit for Eclipse by using the update site [http://aws\.amazon\.com/eclipse/](http://aws.amazon.com/eclipse/)\.
+For more information, see [AWS Toolkit for Eclipse](http://aws.amazon.com/eclipse/)\.
 + If you are using any other IDE to create your application, download the [AWS SDK for Java](http://aws.amazon.com/sdkforjava)\.

 ### Downloading the AWS SDK for \.NET<a name="getting-started-download-sdk-dotnet"></a>

 To test the C\# examples in this developer guide, you need the AWS SDK for \.NET\.
 You have the following download options:
 + If you are using Visual Studio, you can install both the AWS SDK for \.NET and the AWS Toolkit for Visual Studio\.
 The toolkit provides AWS Explorer for Visual Studio and project templates that you can use for development\.
-To download the AWS SDK for \.NET go to [http://aws\.amazon\.com/sdkfornet](http://aws.amazon.com/sdkfornet/)\.
-By default, the installation script installs both the Amazon SDK and the AWS Toolkit for Visual Studio\.
-To learn more about the toolkit, go to [AWS Toolkit for Visual Studio User Guide](https://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/)\.
+To download the AWS SDK for \.NET, go to [http://aws\.amazon\.com/sdkfornet](http://aws.amazon.com/sdkfornet/)\.
+By default, the installation script installs both the AWS SDK and the AWS Toolkit for Visual Studio\.
+To learn more about the toolkit, see the [AWS Toolkit for Visual Studio User Guide](https://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/)\.
 + If you are using any other IDE to create your application, you can use the same link provided in the preceding step and install only the AWS SDK for \.NET\.